steffenkoerner/deep_reinforcement_learning/library/examples/banana_env/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"

-# Project 1: Navigation with a Deep Q-Network
+# Navigation with a Deep Q-Network

 ### Introduction

-This project is part of my Deep Reinforcement Learning Nanodegree from udacity.
 The goal is to train an agent to collect only yellow bananas in a large, square world.
 See image below.
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the agent should collect as many yellow bananas as possible while avoiding blue bananas.

 ![Trained Agent][image1]